Chrisae9/chis-website/content/blog/tutorial-minecraft.md

 title: Hosting a 24/7 Minecraft Server on Linux with Backups
 date: 2021-01-12 05:02:38
 category: tutorials
-draft: True
+draft: false
 ---

 ![Minecraft MOTD](images/minecraft-motd.png)

-Minecraft is a wonderful game and it is even better with friends.
-In order to play multiplayer you must run a Java program.
+Minecraft is a wonderful game and it should be played with friends!
+What's the point of building amazing cites and structures if no one is going to admire your craftsmanship?
+In order to play with friends a multiplayer server is required.
 This can be tedious because people play Minecraft all hours of the day and night.
-To keep the player base active, we must make sure that the Minecraft server is accessable to everyone.
+To keep these people building, we must make sure that our Minecraft server is accessible even when we are not awake.
 Here is my setup for a 24/7 modded Minecraft server.

 ## Installing Modded Minecraft